jugglinmike/command-the-command-line/src/material/networking/index.md

 ???

-In a network running on the Internet Protocol (IP), each machine has a unique address, assigned to it by an authority of the network.
+In a network running on the Internet Protocol (IP), each machine has a unique address, assigned to it by an authority on the network.
 This address is typically represented with four numbers between 0 and 255 (inclusive), separated by period characters (`.`).
 IP addresses are easy for a machine to interpret but difficult for a human to remember.